-In the TASK DYNAMIC MODEL gestures have a functional goal (the task) which is achieved by coordinative structures [8].
-These are internally communicating groupings of articulators or their underlying musculature.
-It is primarily the expression of functionality which gives the model its phonological perspective, and the task specification which gives it its phonetic perspective.
-Each task is independent (though related functionally to other task(s) via the gestural score), the dynamic aspect of the model being the control of movement towards particular physical goals.
-The focus of the model is on the task itself rather than on the parts of the articulatory system involved in executing the task.
+In the TASK DYNAMIC MODEL gestures have a functional goal (the task) which is achieved by coordinative structures,7 internally communicating groupings of articulators or their underlying musculature.
+It is primarily the expression of functionality which characterises the model's phonological perspective, and the task specification which characterises its phonetic perspective.
+Each of the tasks is independent (though related functionally via the gestural score), the dynamic aspect of the model being the control of movement towards particular physical goals.
+The model focuses on the task itself rather than on parts of the articulatory system involved in executing the task.